JonathanRNL/ShowerdeviceTU-e/README.md

 Add timer.txt manually to avoid an error

-Be sure that you use the latest vesions!
+Be sure that you use the latest vesions.

 Do not forget to config:
 ssid = 'lilygo'